 Plan a Trip To Greece

-If you are ready to plan a trip to Greece here are some useful links to help you plan your trip including airlines which fly there, vaccinations and social impact projects in the country.
+If you are ready to plan your Greek trip, here are some useful links to help you plan your trip including airlines which fly there, vaccinations and social impact projects in the country.

-Budget – £45 a day
+Budget – €100+ a day

-Like most other European capitals, Athens can be quite expensive.
+How much does a trip to Greece cost?
+I recommend budgeting at least €100 a day if you are staying in accommodation that isn't a hostel.
+Like most other European capitals, Athens solo travel can be quite expensive.
 Islands popular with tourists such as Santorini and Mykonos are quite pricey as well.
-However, anywhere off the beaten tourist path you can expect prices to be reasonable.
+However, anywhere off the beaten tourist path, you can expect prices to be reasonable.

 Capital – Athens

-Population – 10/8 million
+Population – 10.6 million

 - Solo Travel in Europe